CloudMracek/stellarlib/README.md

 ```

 ## To-do
-- Newton's law of universal gravitation
+- ~~Newton's law of universal gravitation~~ (Implemented but broken atm.)
-- Newton's 3 laws of motion
+- Newton's 3 laws of motion (Kind of implemented - not all of them)
 - The above will hopefully make Kepler's astrodynamics work

 ## Thanks